arsx958/PCT_PCC/README.md

 python test.py --dataset_path='dataset_path'
 ```

-You can unzip pretrained models to `log`.
+You can unzip pretrained models to `log`

 ### Training